 - A resident of the county, and

 - 17 years 10 months old (to vote you must be at 18 years old on Election Day).

 - You must not have been declared mentally incapacitated by a court of law.

 - If you have been convicted of a felony, you may register to vote only after you have completed the punishment phase of your conviction, including any terms of incarceration, parole, supervision, or period of probation ordered by the court.

 Can I Register to Vote Online in Texas?
-Only if you print, sign, and mail the form!
+No!
+You must print, sign, and mail the application!